Resident Retention Tips For Multifamily Apartments

 10 Min Read

 Written by: Parcel Pending

-A property manager’s role is far more complicated than most would suspect, particularly because most property managers wear many hats.
+A property manager’s role at a rental property is far more complicated than most would suspect, particularly because most property managers wear many hats.
 From enticing prospective residents to move in, to managing maintenance issues around the community, to appeasing existing residents, a property manager’s duties can feel overwhelming.
 Because of the various roles a community manager serves, property managers can become so engrossed in business aspects (like apartment marketing and sales) that they can wind up neglecting current residents.

 Resident retention is the lifeblood of any successful multifamily apartment complex, and failure to address current residents’ concerns or needs can quickly land you in hot water.
 Although you can’t keep every tenant forever, your goal should be to maximize their stay for as long as possible.
 And when they do leave, you want them to be singing your community’s praises.